PyNeon#

 @misc{pyneon,

-title={PyNeon: a Python package for the analysis of Neon multimodal mobile eye-tracking data},
+title={PyNeon: A Python package for the analysis of Neon multimodal mobile eye-tracking data},

 publisher={PsyArXiv},